giantswarm/docs/sources/installation/gettingstarted.md

 ## Run the helloworld application

-Before you can run the application it needs to be created.
-To do so, use the `create` command in the directory where your `swarm.json` file resides:
+To create and start an app just use the `up` command:

+    $ swarm up

+If you want to do it in smaller steps use the `create` and `start` commands:

     $ swarm create

-To start this app use the `start` command followed by the `app_name` specified in the JSON:

-    $ swarm start helloworld
+    $ swarm start -d

+You can optionaly specify an app-name.
+Without a specifing app name we examine the local `swarm.json`.

 While it's starting (which may take a while) you may check its status with the `status` command:

-    $ swarm status helloworld
+    $ swarm status
     App helloworld is starting!

     service             component  instanceid                            status